Evaluation

 • determine eligibility for special education and

-• determine your child’s educational needs.
+• identify all your child’s educational needs.

-Parents always have the right to have someone from outside the school district conduct an independent educational evaluation (IEE).
+Parents always have the right to have someone from outside the school district conduct an Independent Educational Evaluation (IEE).

 Next Step – Determining Eligibility